arnold-c/OutbreakDetection/manuscript/reviewer-comments.typ

 #response[
   In this revised version of the analysis this artifact is no longer present.
   In the prior version, the rebound appears to occur due to a combination of simulation choices that when combined result in flat multi-modal minima.
+  One is the choice in allowing multiple outbreaks to be correctly matched to a single alert, not penalizing very few but long alert durations, as discussed above.
+  The others relate to how we handled the calculation of test positive individuals.
   Specifically, for computationally efficiency, we originally fixed calculated the proportion of individuals tested and the proportion of test positives by multiplying the integer values by the respective proportions (test sensitivity/specificity for test positives) before rounding to convert back to an integer value.
   This has been updated to used binomial sampling after extensive refactoring to substantially increase the simulation speed.
   Previously, we also rounded the moving average of test positive values to generate integer values.